ardonne/affine-lie-algebra-tensor-category/README.md

 Author: Eddy Ardonne

-Many thanks to: Joost Slingerland, Gert Vercleyen
+Many thanks to: Steve Simnon, Joost Slingerland, Gert Vercleyen

-Last update: 2021-10-30
+Last update: 2021-11-04

 The method used is described the paper: